massenz/go-statemachine/README.md

 The `sm-server` accepts a number of configuration options (some of them are **required**):

 ```
 └─( build/bin/sm-server -help

 Usage of build/bin/sm-server:
   -debug
     	Verbose logs; better to avoid on Production services
   -endpoint-url string
     	HTTP URL for AWS SQS to connect to; usually best left undefined, unless required for local testing purposes (LocalStack uses http://localhost:4566)
-  -errors string
-    	The name of the Dead-Letter Queue (DLQ) in SQS to post errors to; if not specified, the DLQ will not be used
   -events string
-    	If defined, it will attempt to connect to the given SQS Queue (ignores any value that is passed via the -kafka flag)
+    	If defined, it will attempt to connect to the given SQS Queue to receive events from the Pub/Sub system
   -grpc-port int
     	The port for the gRPC server (default 7398)
   -http-port int